-- Roof shingles and tiles can be slippery; be mindful as you walk on the roof. - Be careful stepping on soft for weak spots in the roof to avoid falling through. - Be aware of tree branches, power lines, and unstable ladders.
+- Roof shingles and tiles can be slippery; be mindful as you walk on the roof. - Be careful stepping on soft or weak spots in the roof to avoid falling through. - Be aware of tree branches, power lines and unstable ladders.

-When Wildfires Threaten the Community
+and fire to ts need When Wildfires Threaten the Community Be prepared to evacuate immediately if requested.

-- Be prepared to evacuate immediately if requested. - Create an evacuation plan and share with family. - Follow emergency personnel directions. - Have important papers and items like medication readily available. - Make a plan for your pets.
+• Create an evacuation plan and share with family.

+Follow emergency personnel directions.

+a around Have important papers and items like medication readily available.

+n around Make a plan for your pets.

-More wildfire information can be found on the Florida Forest Service website:
+n near More wildfire information can be found on the Florida Forest Service website: www.fdacs.gov/Forest-Wildfire/Wildland-Fire/ Current-Wildfire-Information

-www.fdacs.gov/Divisions-Offices/Florida-Forest-Service
+mesh no HIGH

+es.
+ACTION OF THE PARTY OF THE PART

+ing a de la dela de la dela dela dela dela d

+FIRE DANGER RATING